woudsma/retrain-mobilenet-for-the-web/README.md

 Please let me know if you notice any mistakes or things to improve.
 I'm always open to suggestions and feedback!

-All credits go to the creators of [TensorFlow for Poets](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/index.html?index=..%2F..%2Findex#0) and [TensorFlow.js](https://js.tensorflow.org/).
+Credits to the creators of [TensorFlow for Poets](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/index.html?index=..%2F..%2Findex#0) and [TensorFlow.js](https://js.tensorflow.org/).
 This guide is basically a combination of the original TensorFlow for Poets guide and the TensorFlow.js [documentation](https://js.tensorflow.org/tutorials/).
 Thanks to [Mateusz Budzar](https://proandroiddev.com/@mateuszbudzar) for a guide on [how to retrain a MobileNet V2 model](https://proandroiddev.com/re-training-the-model-with-images-using-tensorflow-7758e9eb8db5).
 Also, check out [ml5js](https://ml5js.org/)!